VerifiedInc/schema-sdk/README.md

 ## JSON Schemas
 JSON schemas are important for programmatically handling credential data.
 They assist in extracting information as well as data validation.

-For composite credentials, we are opting to use $ref to reference the atomic credential schemas.
+For composite credentials, we are opting to use [$ref](https://json-schema.org/understanding-json-schema/structuring.html#ref) to reference the atomic credential schemas.
 This is to avoid having to define the same schema multiple times.
-This is also why we are opting to use JSON Schema Draft 2019-09 over Draft 7.
+This is also why we are opting to use [JSON Schema Draft 2019-09](https://ajv.js.org/guide/schema-language.html#draft-2019-09-and-draft-2020-12) over Draft 7.

-The main advantage of this JSON Schema version over draft-07 is the ability to spread the definition of records that do not allow additional properties across multiple schemas
+The main advantage of this JSON Schema version over draft-07 is the ability to use  [unevaluatedproperties](https://ajv.js.org/json-schema.html#unevaluatedproperties) in the [definition of schemas that do not allow additional properties across multiple schemas](https://json-schema.org/understanding-json-schema/reference/object.html#extending)

 ### TypeBox
 [TypeBox](https://github.com/sinclairzx81/typebox) is used to author JSON schemas.
 This means the attribute type and potentially its format.
 It is really just syntactic sugar to author JSON Schemas.
 Opting to not use TypeBox [TypeCompiler](https://github.com/sinclairzx81/typebox#typecompiler) because it is a little less flexible than [AJV](###AJV) for validation.

-> We are using a custom TypeBuilder `./src/type`, we do this by extending Extended TypeBuilder (Type Builder's default) to add method creation reference to the atomic credential.
+> We are using a custom [TypeBuilder](https://github.com/sinclairzx81/typebox/issues/373#issuecomment-1502287920) `./src/type`, we do this by extending Extended TypeBuilder (Type Builder's default) to add method creation reference to the atomic credential.

 ### Folder Structure